 No other country surprises us to this point!

-4 – Excellent local guides
+4 – Excellent (amazing!) local guides

 I’m glad to know that, Damas!
 Can you recommend me a guide?

-6 – The touching kindness of people
+6 – The touching kindness of the Egyptian people

 7 – The magic of the Nile River

-8 – Live exotic experiences
+8 – Exotic experiences

 9 – Contact with the Arabic language

 Keep a list of Arabic expressions.
 The locals love when a foreigner tries to speak in their language.
 Egyptians love Egypt.
 Egyptians are proud of Egypt.
 That is beautiful to see.

 10 – Safety

-Are there any risks in visiting Egypt?
-Yes… just as in any other country.
-Simply, we must always be watchful.
+Yes.
+There are risks… just as in any other country.
+We must always be watchful.